ivirshup/anndata-paper/paper.md

 \label{fig:examples}
 ](figures/fig3_examples.pdf)

-Let us discuss examples of anndata's ecosystem for spatial transcriptomics, multiple modalities, and RNA velocity (\autoref{fig:examples}).
+Let us give three examples of `AnnData`'s applications: spatial transcriptomics, multiple modalities, and RNA velocity (\autoref{fig:examples}).
 In spatial transcriptomics, each high-dimensional observation is annotated with spatial coordinates.
 Squidpy [@Palla2021] uses `AnnData` to model their data by storing spatial coordinates as an array (`obsm`) and a spatial neighborhood graph (`obsp`), which is used to find features which are spatially correlated (\autoref{fig:examples}a).
-In addition, values from the high dimensional transcriptomic measurement can be overlayed on an image of the sampled tissue, where the image array is stored in `uns`, or handled externally.
+In addition, values from the high-dimensional transcriptomic measurement can be overlaid on an image of the sampled tissue, where an image array (reference) is stored in `uns`.

-`AnnData` can be used to model multimodal data beyond exploiting `AnnData`'s available fields.
-One approach is to join separate `AnnData` objects (\autoref{fig:examples}b) for each modality on the observations index through `anndata.concat`.
+To model multimodal data, one approach is to join separate `AnnData` objects (\autoref{fig:examples}b) for each modality on the observations index through `anndata.concat`.
-Relations between the variables of the modalities can then be stored as graphs in `varp`, and analyses using information from both modalities, like a joint manifold, in `obsp`.
+Relations between the variables of different modalities can then be stored as graphs in `varp`, and analyses using information from both modalities, like a joint manifold, in `obsp`.
-Formalizing this, since more recently, the `muon` package [@Bredikhin2021] offers a container-like object `MuData` for a collection of `AnnData` objects, one for each modality.
+Formalizing this further, the `muon` package [@Bredikhin2021] offers a container-like object `MuData` for a collection of `AnnData` objects, one for each modality.
-This structure extends to the on-disk format where individual `AnnData` objects are stored as discrete elements inside the `MuData`'s `h5mu` files.
+This structure extends to an on-disk format where individual `AnnData` objects are stored as discrete elements inside `h5mu` files.
 This approach has similarity with `MultiAssayExperiment` within the Bioconductor ecosystem [@Ramos2017].

-`AnnData` has been used to model data for fitting models of RNA velocity [@Bergen2020] exploiting the `layers` slot to store a set of matrices for different types of RNA counts (\autoref{fig:examples}c).
+`AnnData` has been used to model data for fitting models of RNA velocity [@Bergen2020] exploiting the `layers` field to store a set of matrices for different types of RNA counts (\autoref{fig:examples}c).

 # Outlook

-The anndata project is under active development towards a variety of features: more advanced out-of-core access, better cloud & relational database integration, a split-apply-combine framework, and interchange with more formats, like Apache Arrow or TileDB [@papadopoulos2016].
+The anndata project is under active development towards more advanced out-of-core access, better cloud & relational database integration, a split-apply-combine framework, and interchange with more formats, like Apache Arrow or TileDB [@papadopoulos2016].
 Furthermore, anndata engages with projects that aim at building out infrastructure for modeling multi-modal [@Bredikhin2021] and non-homogeneous data, for instance, to enable learning from Electronic Health Records [@Heumos2021].
-Finally, we aim at further extending anndata's data model by interfacing with scientific domain knowledge and data provenance tracking.
+Finally, we aim at further complementing anndata by interfacing with scientific domain knowledge and data provenance tracking.

 # Acknowledgements

-I.V. is grateful to Christine Wells for consistent support and freedom to pursue work on anndata and Scanpy.
+Isaac is grateful to Christine Wells for consistent support and freedom to pursue work on anndata and Scanpy.
-We are grateful to the Fabian Theis lab for continuing dissemination along with Scanpy over the past years.
 We thank Ryan Williams and Tom White for contributing code related to zarr and Jonathan Bloom for contributing a comprehensive PR on group-by functionality.
-F.A.W. and P.A. thank Cellarity for supporting continued engagement with open source work.
+Alex and Phil thank Cellarity for supporting continued engagement with open source software.
+We are grateful to Fabian's lab for continuing dissemination along with Scanpy over the past years.
 This project receives funding through CZI's Essential Open Source Software for Science grant.